shancarter/ucb-dataviz-fall-2013/classes/thinking-critically-with-data/index.md

 ##Lab
 Say you're a sports reporter covering the Oakland Athletics and you heard one of your sources talk about a shift in the way the game is played.
 Your source, a batting coach, says he tells his hitters to swing aggressively no matter the pitch count – in the past, he had told them to be more defensive when they had two strikes, opting to put the ball in play rather than strike out.
 As a result, your source says, players are striking out much more than they used to: last year, the team struck out more than than any time in franchise history.

+As a journalist who's literate with data, what might be a logical way to assess the veracity of this claim and provide insight on this trend to your readers?
+Where might you get data to prove or disprove this claim?

 ##R

-1. As a journalist who's literate with data, what might be a logical way to assess the veracity of this claim and provide insight on this trend to your readers?
-Where might you get data to prove or disprove this claim?

 3. Start a new github repository in your "dataviz-home" folder called "line-chart".
 Download [this CSV file](strikeouts.csv), which has the strikeouts per team for every team in a franchise's history, into that folder.
 Also create a blank R file called ```strikeouts.R``` and an empty HTML file called ```index.html```.
 (We'll do this every class, so you should get used to it!)

   (By the way, the data comes from [baseball-reference.com](baseball-reference.com), one of the best sites on the internet for sports data.
 Sometimes you have to scrape it, but frequently it's available to download.)

 4. Open ```strikeouts.R``` in a text editor of your choosing.
 You can either cut and paste between your text editor and RStudio or just code in RStudio, but do have a place for your working code somewhere.